boegel/easybuild-wiki/Development-guide.md

     @staticmethod
     def extra_options():
         extra_vars = [
                       ('importdeps', [None, 'A list of modules to import when configuring', CUSTOM]), ('config-key', [<default>, <description>, CUSTOM ]),
                       (..., [..., ..., CUSTOM]),
                      ]
         return ConfigureMake.extra_options(extra_vars)
 ```
-Afterwards you can read the requested configuration using `self.cfg['X']`.
-If a key was not set, the default value will be returned.
+Afterwards you can read the requested configuration using `self.cfg['X']` in your easyblock.
+If a key was not set in the EasyConfig file, the default value will be returned.

 ## Testing